Settling the penalty: letter of acceptance

 - if a specific date is given for payment of the balance due (or for the first instalment of an instalment offer), the letter of acceptance must be issued in time to reach the taxpayer before the payment is due: otherwise the contract would be impossible to perform

-If the settlement proposed in a case referred to Tax Administration Advice is approved,they may issue the letter of acceptance and will leave a copy on your file.
+If the settlement proposed in a case referred to Tax Administration, Litigation and Advice (TALA) is approved, they may issue the letter of acceptance and will leave a copy on your file.